Magazine (firearms): Rotary

 The rotary (or spool) magazine consists of a cylindrical sprocket actuated by a torsion spring, with cartridges fitting between the tooth bar of the sprocket, which is mounted on a spindle parallel to the bore axis and rotates each round sequentially into the feeding position.
 Rotary magazines may be fixed or detachable, and are usually of low capacity, generally 5 to 10 rounds, depending on the caliber used.
 John Smith patented a rotary magazine in 1856.
 Another rotary magazine was produced by Sylvester Roper in 1866 and was also used in the weapons by Anton Spitalsky and the Savage Model 1892.
 Otto Schönauer first patented a spool magazine in 1886 and his later design, patented in 1900, was used on bolt-action rifles produced at least until 1979, among them Mannlicher–Schönauer adopted by the Greek Army in 1903.
 The M1941 Johnson rifle and M1947 Johnson auto carbine uses rotary magazines.
 The design is still used in some modern firearms, most notably the Ruger American series, the semi-automatic Ruger 10/22, the bolt-action Ruger 77/22 and the Steyr SSG 69.

 Capsule

 A capsule magazine functions similar to a box magazine, but the spring and follower is stowed away when the magazine bottom is flipped open.
 The cartridges are loosely dumped into the magazine and spring-fed to the chamber when the bottom is closed.

 On the Krag-Jørgensen the magazine is wrapped around the bolt-action to save vertical space and ease loading from the side.

 The Krag-Jorgensen bolt-action rifle is the only firearm to use this type of magazine and it was adopted by the militaries of Denmark, Norway, and the United States in the late 19th century.

 Chain/Linkless feed

-Much like a rotary magazine, this uses an internal continuous chain that works like a conveyor belt.
-The ARCO Abider, Marek MSG 3J, Ruger 10/22, Sosso 1941 pistol, Small Arms Ltd. Model 2, Moruzh-2 and the Heckler & Koch LMG 11. uses this magazines.
+Much like a rotary magazine, these use an internal continuous chain that works like a conveyor belt.
+The ARCO Abider, Marek MSG 3J, Ruger 10/22, Sosso 1941 pistol, Small Arms Ltd. Model 2, Moruzh-2 and the Heckler & Koch LMG 11 use these magazines.